Adjustments and Refunds

 If a student drops or withdraws from a course that has an associated fee, the course fee is handled as follows: If the student drops the course before the end of the add/drop period as defined on the academic calendar, then the course fee is reversed in full.
 If the student withdraws from the course after the end of the add/drop period as defined on the academic calendar, then the course fee is not adjusted.

-In the case of a student’s death during the term, all of his or her semester charges will be reversed in full.
+In the case of a student’s death during the semester, all of the student’s semester charges will be reversed in full.
 If this reversal of charges results in a credit balance on the student’s account, a refund will be made to the student’s estate.

 Refund of Credit Balances